-But things never stay static in retail and everyone should be looking at how to do better within their own four walls, so here are five additional ways to convert more lookers to buyers and boost your retail sales.
+Things never stay static in retail, and everyone should be looking at how to do better within their own four walls, so here are five new ways to improve the conversion rate in retail stores.

-If you've followed my articles on increasing key performance indicators (KPIs) you should know I think converting more shoppers is the key to brick and mortar stores surviving in an Amazon-obsessed world.
+If you've followed my articles on increasing key performance indicators (KPIs) and using analytics, you should know I think converting more shoppers is the key to brick-and-mortar retailers surviving in an Amazon-obsessed e-commerce world.

-But it's not easy by any measure as you have to constantly be looking at exactly how you are encouraging, nurturing, and closing shoppers - or doing the opposite.
+But it's not easy by any measure as you must constantly look at how you are encouraging, nurturing, and closing shoppers - or doing the opposite.

 • Make sure your employees are selling a system or a complete solution rather than a single SKU.
 The margin you make on one-product sales basically pays for whatever your marketing and fixed costs took to attract the shopper in the first place.
 The profit comes from the second it.

-• Have signage that says what a well-trained associate should say, Complete your new look with a scarf, or You can double the effect of the arrangement with a mirror vase, or Surprise the kids with these cookies using your new mixer.
+• Have signage that tells potential customers what a well-trained associate should say as a key part of your visual merchandising: Complete your new look with a scarf, or You can double the effect of the arrangement with a mirror vase, or Surprise the kids with these cookies using your new mixer.

 • Make sure to use the basics of retail merchandising.
 Take one main product and put two companion products alongside it.

-• Signage is one of the most underutilized conversion assists retailers can use to directly affect sales.
-While signs are more passive than your associates, signs like Good, Better and Best or Upgrade your gift put doubt in the shoppers' mind about what they might have settled for.
+• Signage is one of the most underutilized conversion assists retailers can use to affect sales directly.
+While signs are more passive than your associates, signs like Good, Better, and Best or Upgrade your gift put doubt in the shoppers' minds about what they might have settled for.

 • Employees are the most effective at upselling because they can build trust, listen to that specific customer, and recommend a specific upsell based on their 10-minute interaction.
-That all has to be trained for when it comes to more expensive purchases, the more time you invest in the process, the more likely shoppers are to buy an upgrade.
-To be able to do that, your associates must be drilled to compare and contrast products so they can upsell with ease.
+That all has to be trained for when it comes to more expensive purchases.
+The more time you invest in the process, the more likely shoppers will buy an upgrade.
+To increase conversion of lookers to buyers, your associates must be drilled to compare and contrast products so they can easily upsell.

 • The more shopping feels like work, the less shoppers will invest the time, especially if they have to hunt and pick for their size or model.
-Racks and racks or piles and piles of sale goods are just as much work to go through as hundreds of sneakers on a shoe wall.
-Many simply give up and only the most dedicated bargain hunters persist.
+Racks, racks, piles, and piles of sale goods are just as much work to go through as hundreds of sneakers on a shoe wall or unending product videos and pages online.
+Many simply give up, and only the most dedicated bargain hunters persist.

-• One of the biggest ways to increase conversion rates is simply to have the product in stock.
-No one wants to invest the time, energy, or patience of driving through traffic, finding a parking place, and walking into your store on their lunchbreak to discover you don't have what they could have purchased on Amazon on their phones.
-Offer less similar products but have a deeper run so you never have to apologize for letting a shopper down.
+• One of the biggest ways to improve conversion rate in retail stores is to have the product in stock.
+No one wants to invest the time, energy, or patience of driving through traffic, finding a parking place, and walking into your store on their lunch break to discover you don't have what they could have purchased online on their phones.
+To improve the sales conversion rate of browsers to customers, offer less similar products but have a deeper run, so you never have to apologize for letting a shopper down.

 • People hate to wait.
 Have a policy on who stays at the register and how to help in a rush.
 No one wants to stand there while one associate is as slow as molasses; they simply put their stuff down and walk but never tell you.